cnord/doc-security-center/english/10-report-manager.md

 ### Event Handlers

-The report "09 - SMS message repeaters" is intended for viewing and printing information about the settings of the event handlers “SMS message repeaters”.
+The report "09 - SMS message repeaters" is intended for viewing and printing information about the settings of the event handlers "SMS message repeaters".
 It is used to get information about all handlers that are used for the selected sites, or only those that have a specific recipient number.